jopemachine-playground/code-replacer/README.md

 #### --startLine, -sl
 type: `string`

-apply replacing from that line.
+Apply replacing from that line.

 (startLine will be replaced)

 #### --endLine, -el
 type: `string`

-specify end line.
+Specify end line.

 (endLine will not be replaced)

 #### --conf, -c
 type: `boolean`

-check the string values that you want to replace on each line.
+Check the string values that you want to replace on each line.

 default is 'false'